-Before diving into the world at Child Care Marketing Solutions, I was in the Customer Service role in many different venues: a bagger and cashier as a teen at my neighborhood grocer, a barista through my ski bum days and recently, my favorite, as a midwives’ assistant, the most intimate form of Customer Service.
+Before diving into the world at The Child Care Success Company , I was in the Customer Service role in many different venues: a bagger and cashier as a teen at my neighborhood grocer, a barista through my ski bum days and recently, my favorite, as a midwives’ assistant, the most intimate form of Customer Service.

 Do you know what the #1 request of women in labor is?
 “Make the contractions stop” or my favorite, “Get the baby out right now!”

 I do not have the magic million- dollar wand to do this.
 I love the entire process a woman goes through to birth her child.
 Even after all the frantic requests, she usually comes out of it excited about the amazing process she just went through…but that’s a topic for another blog.

 So, what does this have to do with Child Care?
 I’m, getting there, trust me 😉

 Was I ever able to do this?
 Make contractions stop or get babies out on demand?
 Nope!
 But I was successful on this journey.
 Why?

 Because families trusted me, they trusted I had their best interests at heart.
 I gave my clients options, anticipated their needs, and above all, I listened.

 So, how can you build trust in your families through Customer Service, even if you can’t give parents exactly what they request?
 Shouldn’t they just be happy that they have a safe place for their children all day, great teachers, and fun activities?

 Why do we want to build trust with parents?

 When we raise our prices, they will stay with us.